propel-ventures/docker-kubernetes-training/5/slides.md

 #### Session outline

+- Create a folder structure for your dockerfiles
 - Build an `nginx` reverse proxy docker image
-- Build a `flask` docker image to serve web
+- Build a `flask` docker image to serve web pages
 - Build a `dotnet` docker image to serve REST
 - Build a `session5` docker network
 - Run all three images within the network (create a 'local cluster')